JacquesCarette/Drasil/code/Drasil.md

 - **Expr/Extract**:function to extract names, and thence dependencies, from Expr.

-- **Chunk/Constrained/Core**: Definition of a constraint on variables, and the reason why this constraint exists.
+- **Constraint**: Definition of a constraint on variables, and the reason why this constraint exists.
 These constraints are either an interval enclosure or an enumeration.